 Your Guide to Planning, Planting, and Growing Eucomis

-Eucomis are summer-blooming bulbs with unusual flowers that inspired this plant's common name: pineapple lily.
-Depending on the cultivar, the eucomis' long, strappy leaves may be green or burgundy, and its stems may be freckled with purple.
+Eucomis is a summer-blooming bulb with unusual flowers that inspired its common name: pineapple lily.
+Depending on the cultivar, the long, strappy leaves may be green or burgundy.
+The stems are sometimes freckled with purple.
 Eucomis flower colors come in white, pink and violet.

-Though they look exotic, eucomis are easy to grow and their long-lasting flowers and attractive foliage are always an exciting addition to flowerbeds, borders and containers.
+Though eucomis look exotic, they are easy to grow and their long-lasting flowers and attractive foliage are an exciting addition to flowerbeds, borders and containers.

 Start with a Better Bulb

 It’s easy to see differences in quality when you compare two eucomis plants side by side.
 Eucomis bulbs are graded by size, measured in centimeters.
-A large, 14/16 cm bulb (like ours on the right) will give you a more beautiful display of foliage and flowers than a smaller-sized bulb (on the far left).
+A large, 14/16 cm bulb (on the right) will give you a more impressive display of foliage and flowers than a smaller-sized bulb (on the far left).

 Plan for Success

-Shade and Sun: In northern zones, eucomis grow best in full sun.
-In areas where the sun is more intense, the plants appreciate a little shade during the hottest part of the day.
+Shade and Sun: In northern parts of the country, eucomis grow best in full sun.
+In areas where the sun is more intense, the plants appreciate some shade during the hottest part of the day.

 Zone: Eucomis are winter hardy in zones 7-10.
-In colder areas they may be grown as annuals, or the bulbs can be stored indoors during the winter for replanting the next spring.
+In colder areas, they can be grown as annuals, or be stored indoors during the winter for replanting the next spring.
 Reference the USDA Hardiness zone map here.

 When to Plant: Eucomis bulbs should be planted outdoors in spring after all danger of frost has passed.
 For a head start, you can plant the bulbs in pots indoors about a month before they are planted outside.